-?
-Which level describes your community currently?
-Not Started Level 1 Level 2 Level 3 Level 1 - Professional development and workford ce supports are pro vided across s ectors to impr ove auality
+- ?
+Which level describes your community currently? 🗌 Not Started 📃 Level 1 📃 Level 2 📃 Level 3 - Level 1 - Professional development and workforce supports are provided across sectors to improve quality and reduce turnover.

 - Identify trainings that are relevant to providers in multiple fields (e.g., training on fostering parent leadership, empathy, trauma-informed care, early relational health, or mandatory reporting for child abuse and neglect), and use those trainings to build and strengthen relationships among providers at the neighborhood or community level. - Host gatherings or trainings for early childhood educators in community and school-based programs to align teaching practices, get to know each other, and exchange information on curricula, education approaches, community relationship-building, and more. - Disseminate information to providers about career pathways and opportunities to increase their qualifications, including helping more diverse providers move up into leadership roles.
 Be creative about reaching informal care providers who may not be aware of pathways to becoming licensed, or who could benefit from professional development and networking opportunities even if they choose not to pursue licensing. - Host trainings for directors and supervisors in child- and family-serving programs that focus on issues such as leadership training, adult learning theory, and business skills. - Host listening sessions with providers in your community to identify key challenges and connect early childhood providers to community supports, services, and local elected officials.